introlatin/introlatin.github.io/docs/course_information/policies.md

 In addition to my email and student hours, there are resources outside myself, like the [Office of Academic Support and Retention](https://www.fairfield.edu/undergraduate/academics/resources/academic-commons/index.html) and the [Writing Center](https://www.fairfield.edu/undergraduate/academics/resources/academic-commons/index.html) that can help with assignments or your progress through the course in general.
 Remember, there is no such thing as a stupid question.

 By the way, to test whether you’re reading the syllabus all the way through, please send me an email with a photo of your ancient Roman monument by [date], with the subject line “Caesar and Pompey were ARCH-enemies!”
-If you do so, you will receive five (5) extra credit points on your semester total (see below for the course grading structure).
+If you do so, you will receive five (5) extra credit points on your semester total (see [Grading](grading) for the course grading structure).

 [Return to top.](#top)